 If the clock (or display) shows any strange looking symbols, unplug your oven from the electrical socket and plug it back in and reset the clock.

-During clock setting the colon will flash.
-After setting, the colon will stop flashing.
 Make sure that you have correctly installed your oven as described earlier in this book.

-Press CLOCK once.
+Press SET CLOCK once.

-(If you want to use a 12 hour clock, Press CLOCK once more.
+(If you want to use a 12 hour clock, Press SET CLOCK once more.
 If you want to change different option after setting clock, you have to unplug and plug it back in.)